-12. Assignment and Transfer of Funds.
+10. Assignment and Transfer of Funds.
 Grantee shall not assign its interest under the Conservation Easement except in accordance with the provisions of the Conservation Easement relating to permitted assignments.
-In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee shall transfer the remaining balance of the Grant Funds to the successor conservation easement holder.
-Assignee's receipt of any funds from Grantee shall be conditioned upon the Assignee's agreement in writing to assume all of Grantee's obligations under this Agreement.
+In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee shall transfer all Grant Funds in its possession to Assignee and require that Assignee assume all of Grantee's obligations under this agreement.

-13. Publicity.
+11. Publicity.
 The Stewardship Council may include information regarding this Agreement and Grantee in its periodic public reports, press releases, or other public communications.

-14. Representations and Warranties.
+12. Representations and Warranties.
 Grantee warrants and represents that it is a tax exempt organization under Section 501(c)(3) of the IRC, and is not a private foundation as defined in section 509(a) of the IRC or is an exempt operating foundation described in Section 4940(d)(2) of the IRC.
 Grantee further represents and warrants that it shall not use the Grant Funds to attempt to influence legislation or otherwise carry out lobbying activities within the meaning of Sections 501(h), 4911, 4945(d)(1) or 4945(e) of the IRC.
 No part of the Grant Funds may be used to attempt to influence the outcome of any specific public election, or to carry on, directly or indirectly, any voter registration drive.
 No part of the Grant Funds may be used for purposes other than charitable, scientific, literary, or educational purposes within the meaning of IRC Section 501(c)(3).